Class of 2020

 Our South Texas Border Chapter Texas Master Naturalist class is in session.
 Below is our class schedule.
 Be sure to check your email for changes, this online copy may not always be up to date.
 The Rio Grande Valley Chapter's schedule is also provided in case you have to makeup a class you miss.

-All Texas Master Naturalist face to face events, programs and meetings are cancelled until May 4th.
+All Texas Master Naturalist face to face events, programs and meetings are currently cancelled.
 Read the Current Guidelines for Texas Master Naturalist Chapters and our own Social Distancing Activities for ideas of things you can do.

 Class starts January 7, 2020!

 Texas Master Naturalist certification can be attained by completing a training course which involves classroom instruction and field experience.
 Application for our 2020 training course is open from September 15 until December 15, 2019.
 Applications will be done online, through the Texas Parks & Wildlife Volunteer page at samaritan.com.
 See Application Instructions PDF below for step by step instructions.
 If you have issues applying, please contact us.

 Enrollment in the Spring 2020 classes is limited to 25 people, and the classes will fill as applications are received.
 The South Texas Border Chapter Texas Master Naturalist (STBCTMN) offers training each spring for certification as a Texas Master Naturalist.

 Classes meet on Tuesday evenings from 6:00 p.m. to 9:00 p.m. for twelve weeks, January 7 through March 31 from 6:00 – 9:00 pm at St. George Orthodox Church Hall in Pharr.
 Graduation festivities will be Tuesday, April 14.

 A wide variety of field trips will be offered primarily on Saturdays with some on other days.
 There is a minimum requirement for field trip attendance for class completion.
 The field trip offerings exceed the minimum requirement.